robinnong/toronto-rental-buildings-explorer/README.md

 - Learning how to **write to a DB using Node**, to upload JSON data to the Firestore DB using the admin SDK in the command line.
 - Compared deployment options (**GitHub Pages + Github Actions**, **Netlify**, **Vercel**) and chose Vercel for its seamless Next.js integration requiring no configuration.
 - Managed environment variables and secrets in production.
 - Researching different solutions for **free-tier DB solutions** for storing and querying data.
 The 2 options I considered were **MongoDB Atlas Community Edition** and **Google Firestore DB** (a no-SQL cloud database).
-The first option still requires self-hosting, so I chose the Firesore DB option since it is quick to implement and has an easy-to-use SDK.
-However, the consequence of choosing the no-SQL Firestore DB where:
+The first option still requires self-hosting, so I initially chose the Firesore DB option since it is quick to implement and has an easy-to-use SDK.
+However, the consequence of selecting Firestore DB where:
   - These queries must not be complex (whatever methods are provided in the Firestore library are what you get for query building)
   - No support for pagination/offset
-  - No support for full-text search, so I integrated **Algolia** (chosen over Elastic Search for its free tier and sufficient index limits).
-As Algolia supports text search as well as SQL-like queries, I migrated all storage and filtering from Firestore DB to Algolia.
+  - No support for full-text search, so I ultimately integrated **Algolia** for its sufficient index limits and features within the free tier.
+As Algolia supports both text search and SQL-like queries, I migrated all storage and filtering from Firestore DB to Algolia.

 ## 📝 TODO